Trying to keep track of everything that needs to get done can feel impossible, especially when juggling multiple projects.

 Now, they are replaced by team 1, team 2, team 3, etc.

 The work center is where workers assemble and make products in a production line.
-Assembling and making a product can be broken down into various stages or tasks that different people perform to create one final good.
+Assembling and making a product can be broken down into various stages or tasks different people perform to create one final good.

 For example, A worker may put together an iPhone while another assembles circuit boards for laptops; yet another person might design software that controls how these devices function.
 Finally, when all the pieces come together, they form a finished product such as an iPad or MacBook Pro (iPad air) - this is what we call “a work center” in manufacturing!